 A series of images with text that the learner explores in a fixed sequence that provides a linear narrative.

-GUIDE AUDIO and / or TEXT:
+GUIDE AUDIO / TEXT:

 Let's take a look at what the RDQ function does.
 I'll explain the role of the different teams, how they're structured and what value they contribute to Mondelēz International.